BY AZMAT KHAN

 Overlooking Flawed Intelligence

 Often, civilians were killed in strikes executed in the face of incomplete, outdated or ambiguous intelligence.
-Several such factors came together in ain March 2017.
+Several such factors came together in a strike that killed at least 10 civilians in Tabqa, Syria, in March 2017.

 As American-backed forces prepared to recapture the city, west of Raqqa, military officials approved strikes on a group of ISIS targets: two headquarters, a police station and a weapons factory.
 Each strike went as planned, according to initial assessments.
 Then came reports of civilian casualties.